What is the Executive Assessment in Dubai?

 It depends on the student.
 The most challenging section for most students is the quantitative reasoning section.
 It has probably been many years since you studied algebra or probability, so reviewing for the test is essential.
 A skilled tutor (like us!) can help you through the process of preparing for the Executive Assessment in the least painful manner.
 It will also save you time in the long run because you won’t have to do extensive research and cobble together your own materials to prepare.

-Engineers and finance professionals tend score well once they have prepared properly.
-Students that we have had in marketing, law, or a more verbal oriented field tend to require more work in the quant but shine in the verbal.
+Engineers and finance professionals tend to score well once they have prepared properly.
+Students in marketing, law, or a more verbally oriented field tend to require more work in the quantitative area but shine in the verbal area.
 Integrated reasoning tends to be straightforward for almost all students.

 What is a good Executive Assessment score?

-150. Most Executive MBA programs consider a 150 their acceptance cut off.
+150. Most Executive MBA programs consider a 150 to be their acceptance cutoff.
 Unlike the GMAT, higher is rarely better for the EA.
 Get your 150 and focus on the rest of your application.

 Is 147 a good Executive Assessment score?